gardener/etcd-backup-restore/docs/usage/dynamic_endpoints.md

 ## Overview

-The `ENDPOINTS` file mechanism allows `etcd-backup-restore` to reach etcd when a stable service endpoint is not available.
-Instead of a static `--endpoints` flag, `etcd-backup-restore` reads endpoints from a plain-text file and, optionally, keeps that file up to date by periodically querying the live etcd member list.
+The `ENDPOINTS` file mechanism allows `etcd-backup-restore` sidecar to reach etcd when a stable service endpoint is not available.
+Instead of a static `--endpoints` flag, `etcd-backup-restore` reads endpoints from a plain-text file and, optionally, keeps that file up to date by periodically querying the live etcd cluster's member list.

 ## Enabling the Feature